HohnerJulian/ResearchTikPy/README.md

 <a name="get_liked_videos"></a>
 ### Function: **get_liked_videos**

 Fetches metadata of videos accounts have like.
-Only works if accounts enabled this feature.
+Only works if accounts enable this feature.
 If an account has not enabled this, the section on his profil pages is keyed out and a lock symbol is placed there.

 ```bash
 liked_df = rtk.get_liked_videos(usernames, access_token, fields (optional), max_count (optional), verbose (optional))